 Janah, “I have it on good authority that he will not be missed.
 In fact, no one will come forward to ask about his death.
 It is guaranteed that he created much misery over many years, and that further misery was surely inevitable.
-We regret the loss of any life.
 I am certain you will find a gang of some sort to be involved, but the perpetrators will not be found.
 If I come across any further information that will be useful, be assured I will contact you personally.”

 Marsconi sighs, “There’s no point in any further questions I suppose.’